ghi-electronics/BrainPad-Docs/go-beyond/projects/high-low-thermometer.md

 ---
 A simple high/low thermometer.

-**Difficulty: Easy**
+**Difficulty: Easy.**

-**Objective: Basic sensing and control**
+**Objective: Basic sensing and control.**

 ## How it Works
 This program uses the temperature sensor to read the current temperature and keep track of the high and low temperatures from the time the program starts.
-It also changes the LED color depending on the current temperature and shows a bar graph at the bottom of the screen which reflects where the current temperature is relative to the high and low temperatures.
+It changes the light bulb color depending on the current temperature.
+It also shows a bar graph at the bottom of the screen which reflects where the current temperature is relative to the high and low temperatures.

+This project is a demonstration of a simple programmable control system.
+For example, instead of controlling the light bulb the temperature sensor could be used to control a fan.
+Such a system could be used to keep sensitive electronic components from overheating by turning on a cooling fan before the temperature gets too high.

 ## The code in C#
 > [!Tip]